 “My favorite rolling travel piece is the Calpak Ambeur carry-on,” says Caroline Maguire, fashion director at Shopbop.
 “I love the aesthetic of this bag: clean minimal lines, Über-chic, and easy to use.”
 She also calls out the compartments and center dividers for how convenient they make for packing.
-“It’s also functional and fashionable — and a find at $165 [now even less expensive] — so you won’t feel guilty,” she adds.
+“It’s functional and fashionable,” she says.